World War, 1939-1945

 Nelson Algren was an American author and journalist known for his witty, humanistic depictions of postwar working-class urban life.
 He is most famous for his novel The Man with the Golden Arm (1949), which won the first National Book Award for fiction.
 Collection consists of correspondence from Algren to his friends Christine and Neal Rowland.

-Ralph L. Graham Yalta Conference Photographs and Scrapbook
+Ralph L. Graham Yalta Conference photographs and scrapbook

 Virna Harman Walker Johnston papers